The Best of New York City at Christmastime!

 How many places in the world can one see Santa joining in on a jam session?

 We then went to Times Square, which is full of bright lights and characters of all sorts on every block.
-It is always one of the busiest parts of the city, but a place my kids still want to visit because they love the M&M Store, which is the most visited store in the world.
-Right near this area is the famous Broadway where we lucked out getting great tickets to Aladdin: The Musical at the New Amsterdam Theater box office, which was so very good.
+It is always one of the busiest parts of the city, but a place my kids still wanted to visit because they love the M&M Store, which is the most visited store in the world.
+Right near this area is the famous Broadway.
 You can stop by the TKTS kiosk in the middle of Times Square to try to score some discounted same-day show tickets.

 Eat Roasted Chestnuts from a Street Vendor